zysim/ProcessOkamiLootScreenshots/README.md

 # ProcessScreenshots

 This project was for processing screenshots of Okami loot that I took, along with Auride's and Ky's screenshots, both for display in the [Okami Map](https://dshepsis.github.io/OkamiMap) and long-term storage (in my Drive folder).
 This can basically be used for any more screenshots I take in the future, if that ever happens.
+(EDIT as of 23/06/2021: It _has_ happened)

 ## Folder Structure
 - In: For my own screenshots to be processed